Skip to Main Content

 I. General Rules

-The function of your paper's conclusion is to restate the main argument.
-It reminds the reader of the strengths of your main argument(s) and reiterates the most important evidence supporting those argument(s).
-Do this by stating clearly the context, background, and necessity of pursuing the research problem you investigated in relation to an issue, controversy, or a gap found in the literature.
-Make sure, however, that your conclusion is not simply a repetitive summary of the findings.
-This reduces the impact of the argument(s) you have developed in your essay.
+The general function of your paper's conclusion is to restate the main argument.
+It reminds the reader of your main argument(s) strengths and reiterates the most important evidence supporting those argument(s).
+Do this by clearly summarizing the context, background, and the necessity of examining the research problem in relation to an issue, controversy, or a gap found in the literature.
+However, make sure that your conclusion is not simply a repetitive summary of the findings.
+This reduces the impact of the argument(s) you have developed in your paper.

 When writing the conclusion to your paper, follow these general rules:

-• Present your conclusions in clear, simple language.
-Re-state the purpose of your study, then describe how your findings differ or support those of other studies and why [i.e., what were the unique or new contributions your study made to the overall research about your topic?].
+• Present your conclusions in clear, concise language.
+Re-state the purpose of your study, then describe how your findings differ or support those of other studies and why [i.e., describe what were the unique, new, or crucial contributions your study made to the overall research about your topic].

 • Do not simply reiterate your findings or the discussion of your results.
 Provide a synthesis of arguments presented in the paper to show how these converge to address the research problem and the overall objectives of your study.

 • Indicate opportunities for future research if you haven't already done so in the discussion section of your paper.
-Highlighting the need for further research provides the reader with evidence that you have an in-depth awareness of the research problem and that further investigations should take place.
+Highlighting the need for further research provides the reader with evidence that you have an in-depth awareness of the research problem but that further analysis should take place beyond the scope of your investigation.

 Consider the following points to help ensure your conclusion is presented well: